Tuberculous cervical lymphadenitis

 Tuberculous cervical lymphadenitis, also known as scrofula and king's evil, continues to be seen in endemic areas and in the industrialised world particularly among the immunocompromised.

 Tuberculous cervical lymphadenitis is the most common manifestation of extrapulmonary tuberculosis and is a very frequent cause of a peripheral lymphadenitis in the developing world.
-Additionally, in industrialised nations, there is a resurgence among intravenous drug users and the immunocompromised population, especially those due to HIV 2,3.
+Additionally, in industrialised nations, there is a resurgence among intravenous drug users (IVDU) and the immunocompromised population, especially those due to HIV 2,3.

 Most frequently children and young adults are affected (11-30 years of age) and there may be a slight female predilection 2.